Overview of Plan C

 - What is Plan C?

-It is an optional, supplemental retirement plan for Plan B participants, which allows you to contribute either to a tax-deferred retirement plan with the university matching a portion of your contribution and/or to an after-tax Roth with no university match.
+It is an optional, supplemental retirement plan for Plan B participants which allows you to contribute to a tax-deferred retirement plan with the university matching a portion of your contribution and/or to an after-tax Roth with no university match.

 - How much does CWRU contribute to the tax-deferred option?

-The university will match 50 percent of your contribution, on (up to) the first 4 percent of your salary.
+The university will match 50 percent of your contribution up to the first 4 percent of your salary.
 For example, let's say your salary is $2,000 per month.
 If you invest $100 (or 5 percent) of your pay, the University will match 50 percent of $80 (4 percent of contributed salary), contributing $40.
 A total of $140 will go into your supplemental retirement account each month.